bmancini55/super-prop/README.md

 }
 ```

-Now, you can simply access the base/super method via the `super` property! // If we're overriding the parent classes 'validate' method, we'd have to use something like `Parent.prototype.validate.call(this)`.
-Now we can just use `this.super.validate()` to do the same thing.
+Now, you can simply access the base/super method via the `super` property!
 ```
 Child.prototype.validate = function() {
-  // call the super class method! this.super.validate();
+  // call super class's validate method this.super.validate();

+  // then do my own stuff here
 }
 ```

-##Full Example
+Previously, you'd have to use `Parent.prototype.validate.call(this)`.
+Now we can just use `this.super.validate()` to do the same thing.

+##Example
 ```
 var superprop = require('super-prop')
   , util      = require('util');